shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 Rivalry of superior vs. inferior|
 Adultery|
 Crimes of love|
-Discovery of the dishonour of a loved one|
+Discovery of the dishonor of a loved one|
 Obstacles to love|
 An enemy loved|
 Ambition|